-MCSO Administrative Broadcast 21-123, published November 10, 2021, announced a CPP 2021 roll call briefing related to trends in traffic stop data.
-The most recent annual traffic stop study had concluded that Latino drivers receive different post-stop outcomes than White drivers.
-This was deployed to all supervisors who supervise sworn personnel for a required briefing with their sworn staff.
-This is the third of three roll call briefings to be completed this year.
+MCSO Administrative Broadcast 22-21, published March 10, 2022, announced a Constitutional Policy Plan ("CPP") 2022 roll call briefing related to trends in traffic stop data.
+The most recent annual traffic stop study indicated that Latino drivers receive different post-stop outcomes than White drivers.
+This broadcast was deployed to all supervisors who supervise sworn personnel for a required briefing with their sworn staff.
+This was the first of three roll call briefings to be completed for 2022.